hacertilbec/GraphSAGE/README.md

+This repo is based on [GraphSage repo](https://github.com/williamleif/GraphSAGE/).
+GraphSAGE repo was not working properly and not compatible with python 3, networkx 3 and tensorflow 2.
+This repo is a new version of GraphSAGE for up-to-date python and python packages.

 ## GraphSage: Representation Learning on Large Graphs

-### This repo is based on [GraphSage repo](https://github.com/williamleif/GraphSAGE/).
-GraphSAGE repo was not working properly and not compatible with python=3, networkx==3 and tensorflow==2.
-This repo is a new version of GraphSAGE for up-to-date python and python packages.

 #### Authors: [William L. Hamilton](http://stanford.edu/~wleif) (wleif@stanford.edu), [Rex Ying](http://joy-of-thinking.weebly.com/) (rexying@stanford.edu)
 #### [Project Website](http://snap.stanford.edu/graphsage/)